Makerspace-Wissenslandkarte/test1/README.md

 ## Open Tasks (for this small test repo)
 * run it from an IDE with an debugger?
+* get rid of the redundant "app/ directory?"
 * Set up an nginx before Django
 * Check out Github CodeQL and https://github.com/marketplace/lgtm
 * Check if we can authenticate access to static files with XSendfile.